Saucony

 Saucony is owned by Wolverine Worldwide.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Saucony “Not Good Enough”.
-These are a few factors influencing its score:
+Unfortunately, Saucony does not publish sufficient information on the most critical planet issues.
+You have a right to know how the products you buy affect the issues you care about.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Saucony “Not Good Enough”.
 These are a few factors influencing its score: